For high school students and teenagers

 Peer Mentoring and School Support

-I Can Network is an autistic-led organisation for 8 to 22-year-olds that offers peer mentoring, a schools program, and an annual expo.
+I Can Network is an Autistic-led organisation for 8 to 22-year-olds that offers peer mentoring, a schools program, and an annual expo.

 Different Journeys - Victoria

-Different Journeys is an autistic peer support group that supports celebration, provides connection and creates communities.
+Different Journeys is an Autistic peer support group that supports celebration, provides connection and creates communities.
 They run events in Melbourne's outer east on a regular basis including social, family swim, parent information nights and many more.

-A network of technology clubs for children and young people who identify as being on the autism spectrum and who enjoy working with computers.
+A network of technology clubs for children and young people who identify as being on the Autism spectrum and who enjoy working with computers.

 Schools, therapy and job-seeking services - Aspect (NSW)

-Our adolescent services, whether they be school-based, community-based, or in the home, all work together to assist each young person to develop their own identity and be strong independent thinkers and contributors in adulthood.
+Aspect's adolescent services, whether they be school-based, community-based, or in the home, all work together to assist each young person to develop their own identity and be strong independent thinkers and contributors in adulthood.

 Adolescent Goal Setting Tool - Autism Queensland

-The Adolescent/Adult Goal Setting Tool (AAGST) has been designed to enable neurodivergent people including those on the autism spectrum to actively engage in person-centred planning processes.
+The Adolescent/Adult Goal Setting Tool (AAGST) has been designed to enable neurodivergent people (including those on the Autism spectrum) to actively engage in person-centred planning processes.
 This is useful for: